Franz Wagner NBA Preview vs. the Lakers

 Lakers 2022-23 Defensive Insights

-- Allowing 116.6 points per contest last year made the Lakers the 20th-ranked team in the NBA defensively.
+- On defense the Lakers conceded 116.6 points per game last year, 20th in the NBA.

-- On the glass, the Lakers gave up 44.9 rebounds per game last year, 25th in the NBA in that category.
+- Allowing 44.9 rebounds per game last season, the Lakers were 25th in the NBA in that category.

-- In terms of assists, the Lakers were 15th in the league defensively last year, allowing 25.7 per game.
+- The Lakers were the 15th-ranked team in the NBA in assists allowed per game last year, at 25.7.

-- The Lakers were the 18th-ranked squad in the league in terms of allowing three-pointers last year, conceding 12.5 makes per game.
+- Giving up 12.5 made three-pointers per game last season, the Lakers were 18th in the league in that category.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!